department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 # AWS MFA Authentication

-VA AWS environments have multi-factor authentication set up for every IAM user.
-Therefore, in order to run AWS CLI commands for these environments, we have to retrieve temporary session credentials based on our MFA serial/token codes, and then set those temporary credentials as AWS environment variables.
+VA AWS environments have multi-factor authentication setup for every IAM user.
+Therefore, in order to run AWS CLI commands for these environments, we have to retrieve session credentials based on our MFA serial/token codes, and then set those credentials as AWS environment variables.

 We have a helper script for exporting session credentials to your shell environment.
 You can run this script by running: